thedannyliu/GenAI_Detection/src/experiments/README.md

 This section has been moved and expanded in `src/prompts/README.md`.
 Please refer to that file for detailed guidance on configuring `prompt_to_class_map` in your YAML files, especially when using `GenImageDetectPrompts`.

 If you see warnings about prompts not being found in the map during the execution of `zero_shot_vlm_eval.py`, it means the `prompt_to_class_map` in your experiment's YAML configuration is incomplete.
 You should update the YAML to include all possible prompts that your VLM might select, along with their corresponding class labels (e.g., 0 for real, 1 for AI).

+---

+*More experiment details can be added here as the project evolves.*